LeWunderbar/ipmi_fan_control/README.md

 # Lenovo System x3650 M5 - IPMI Fan Control Script

 This script automatically adjusts fan speeds based on CPU temperature readings from the server.
 It fetches temperature data via IPMI and uses a set of predefined temperature thresholds to set appropriate fan speeds.
 The fan speed is adjusted through IPMI commands to keep the system cool and quiet.
+It offers independent control for two CPU fan banks (CPU 1 and CPU 2).

 ## Prerequisites